 I trained as an integrative counsellor, meaning I apply a depth understanding of a number of approaches to thinking about human relationships and psychology.
 Primarily I am a relational therapist: I believe that we learn who we are and how we engage with others in our early relationships, and that through novel relationships - with a therapist for example - we can change unhelpful learned patterns and find a new way for ourselves.

-I see clients during the week at my private rooms in a quiet, discreet village location 12 miles outside Cambridge, and 7 miles from each of Saffron Walden and Royston.
-On Sundays, I work from a location in central Cambridge.
-Free parking is available outside both locations.
+I see clients at my private rooms in a quiet, discreet village location 12 miles outside Cambridge, and 7 miles from each of Saffron Walden and Royston.
+Free parking is available outside.

 I am also able to see clients in their own homes or offices if that is requested, and if an appropriate, confidential space is available for us to use.
 Please contact me to discuss your wishes and to see what might be possible.